RasaHQ/tutorial-tf-pipeline/README.md

 # How to handle multiple intents per input using Rasa NLU Tensorflow pipeline

-Back in April, Rasa released a new Tensorflow-based pipeline for NLU models.
+In release 0.12, Rasa introduced a new Tensorflow-based pipeline for NLU models.
 This repository contains the code for our tutorial on how to use this pipeline to handle multiple intents per input.
-You can find a detail walkthrough thourhg the code here.
+You can find a detail walkthrough through the code here.
 The result of this tutorial is a very simple chatbot which can recommend the meetups to attend in Berlin.
 The example conversation is:

 ```text
 > U: Hello